 When you participate in our surveys, we guarantee that you are anonymous to our client, unless you consent otherwise.
 Kantar and our partners treat all personal data confidentially.
 We will never publish the responses of an individual.
 Personal data is handled by a small number of employees who are bound by professional secrecy.
 Our surveys are conducted in line with the EU General Data Protection Regulation (GDPR) and applicable guidelines and industry standards for the processing of personal data.

 When you participate in our surveys, you agree that the information you share will be stored for up to 2 years.
 Your responses and other data are stored only within the EU/EEA.
 The information is used for statistical analyses, market research purposes and for targeted selection.

 We comply with the laws, guidelines, and industry standards that apply to our business, we respect the confidentiality and anonymity of our participants, and we protect your personal data.
 In addition to GDPR and the Swedish Data Protection Authority's guidelines, this also includes ESOMAR's ethical rules and industry standards.

 Third parties and international data transfer

 You can be sure that we will protect your privacy.
-We will not make your personal data available to any third party without your consent, unless the processing is done in the context of the consent you gave in our interviews or measurements, or unless required by law.
-This includes your name and email address.
+We will not make your personal data available to any third party without your consent, unless the processing is done based on our legitimate interest, in the context of the consent you gave in our interviews or measurements, or unless required by law.
+This includes, but is not limited to, your name and email address.